MrAwesomeRocks/caelus-CPL/README.md

 ## Documentation

 Please see [online documentation](https://caelus.readthedocs.io/en/latest/) for th installation instructions, user manual, as well as the API reference manual.

+Installation instructions can also be found in [INSTALL.md](./INSTALL.md).